-- Discover the devices and modules physically present in the fieldbus network (see "EtherCAT Network Physical View" (p.
-307)) - Map them to items under the EtherCAT node of the Project Explorer (see "EtherCAT Network Logical View" (p.
-307))

-Note that the order of the devices in the tree is the same as in the real fieldbus network.
+- Discover the devices and modules physically present in the fieldbus network (see EtherCAT Network Physical View) - Map them to items under the EtherCAT node of the Project Explorer (see EtherCAT Network -Logical View.
+K-Bus on left, E-Bus on right) Note that the order of the devices in the tree is the same as in the real fieldbus network.